Configure Azure Kusto IoT Hub Data Connections

 The databaseRouting property defaults to Single, meaning only database routing information is allowed by default.

-How far back can I retrieve historical IoT Hub events?
+How do I retrieve historical IoT Hub events?

 Using a different cloud?